-The Cabin John Creek watershed baseline sediment loads are estimated using the CBP P5.2 target EOS land use sediment loading rates with 2005 land use.
-Watershed loading calculations, based on the CBP P5.2 segmentation scheme, are often represented by multiple CBP P5.2 model segments within each TMDL segment.
+The Potomac River Washington County watershed baseline sediment loads are estimated using the CBP P5.2 target EOS land use sediment loading rates with 2005 land use.
+Watershed loading calculations, based on the CBP P5.2 segmentation scheme, are represented by multiple CBP P5.2 model segments within a TMDL segment.
 The sediment loads from these segments are combined to represent the baseline condition.
-The Cabin John Creek watershed, however, only consists of one CBP P5.2 model segment (see Figure 5).
 The point source sediment loads are estimated based on the existing permit information.
 Details of these loading source estimates can be found in Section 2.2 and Appendix B of this report.